PickYourOwn.org

 Click here for a PDF print version

-See this FAQ for more details: Can I use a water-bath canner instead of a pressure canner for low acid foods like corn?
+See this FAQ for more details: Can I use a water-bath canner instead of a Pressure Canner for low acid foods like corn?

 Hot Pack v.
 Raw Pack?
 Hot pack means the corn is heated to boiling before we put it in the jars.
 Raw pack means it is placed into the jars without heating, and then the jars are processed in the canner.
 Which is better?
 Not much difference.
 Food safety experts prefer the hot pack method, because you can stir the corn the ensure it gets evenly and thoroughly heated.
 Raw pack instructions are here, should you prefer them.